MahsaHesam/Project1/Crime_Analysis.md

 Crime data for each Local Government Area (LGA) was collected and analysed to uncover crime trends in Victoria.
 Information regarding economical factors, such as inflation and unemployment, were also collected to find there is a correlation between the mentioned financial factors and the rates of crimes.

 ## Research Questions
-1. What are the LGAs with the highest crime rates (per 100,000 population) and how has it changed over the years?
+1. Which LGAs have the highest crime rates and how has it changed over the past 10 years?
-2. What type of crimes occur the most and is it different in each LGA?
-How has it changed over the years?
+2. What are the major divisions of crimes in Victoria and how has it changed over the past 10 years?
-3. Do economical factors, such as unemployment and inflation, affect crime rates?
-If so, how might it affect crime rate?
+3. Do economic factors, such as unemployment rate and inflation rate, affect crime rates?

 ## Analysis of Crime Data

-### What are the LGAs with the highest crime rates (per 100,000 population) and how has it changed over the years?
+### Which LGAs have the highest crime rates and how has it changed over the past 10 years?

 **Graph 1: Crime rates by LGAs in 2023**